Chessington World of Adventures Theme Park Sept 2002 - page 2

-On the second page of our visit to Chessington WOA we get drenched on
+the second page of our visit to Chessington WOA?
+Here we got

-the Dragon Falls, scared on Rameses Revenge in the Forbidden Kingdom,
+drenched on the Dragon Falls, ripped apart on Rameses Revenge in the

-Creepy Caves and see the Sea Lions feeding.
+in Animal Land and Creepy Caves, and saw the Sea Lions feeding.

 This is page two of two.